Zara Tindall: Personal life

 Zara Phillips met rugby union player Mike Tindall, who was playing for the England national team, during their Rugby World Cup-winning campaign in Australia in 2003.
-On 21 December 2010, Buckingham Palace announced their engagement.
+They became engaged in 2010.
 As was at that time required by the Royal Marriages Act 1772, the Queen gave her consent to the marriage in a meeting of the Privy Council on 10 May 2011.
-Mike Tindall proposed to her with "a custom-designed diamond and platinum ring with a divided diamond band".
 The couple held a celebration on the royal yacht Britannia prior to the wedding.

-The wedding was held on 30 July 2011 at the Canongate Kirk in Edinburgh, Scotland, with 400 guests in attendance.
-The marriage was officiated by the Reverend Neil Gardner.
+They married on 30 July 2011 at the Canongate Kirk in Edinburgh, Scotland, with 400 guests in attendance.
 Her off-the-rack ivory silk dress designed by Stewart Parvin featured "a chevron-pleated bodice, a dropped waist, and a 'cathedral-length' train".
 The Meander Tiara was lent to her and secured the veil.
-Dolly Maude was her maid of honour, with her paternal half-sister, Stephanie, among the bridesmaids.
 A reception was held at Holyrood Palace following the service.